amitmse/in_Python_/Others/README.md

  	- Find a blind spots before they become costly failures

 	-------------------------------------------------------------------------------------------------------------------

+ 	Regulators expect ML models to comply with the standards of SR 11-7 part of model risk management (MRM).

+	- Conceptual Soundness: Assess the quality of the model design and construction, limitations, reviewing the model documentation, assessing empirical evidence, and confirming that the variable selection process used in the model is conceptually sound.
+    		Decisions based on incorrect or misused model outputs and reports.

+    		Data Integrity/Representativeness: the data used for model development be representative of the bank’s portfolio and market/business conditions

+		Bias: Check bias in human decision-making is carried over to the development.
+  			The data-generating process itself can be biased.
+     			One way to identify data bias is by benchmarking with other models.
+			Random selection of development.

+		Vendor-model: outcomes analysis, sensitivity analysis, benchmarking, monitoring.

 	- Out of time validation.
 Also k-fold cross-validation, Stratified K-Fold, time-based splits can be used.
+		Validation guides model refinement during development, and testing validates its performance in real-world contexts, ensuring it behaves reliably and effectively beyond the training data.

 	- Check model metrics: accuracy, precision, recall, F1-Score, and error rates (MAE, RMSE).
         	Mean Squared Error (MSE): Measures the average squared difference between predicted and actual values.
     		Mean Absolute Error (MAE): Measures the average absolute difference between predicted and actual values.
-    		Root Mean Squared Error (RMSE): The square root of MSE helps interpret errors in the same units as the target variable.
+    		Root Mean Squared Error (RMSE): It helps interpret errors in the same units as the target variable.

     		Bias towards the Majority Class, Actual Performance of the Minority Class.
 Below metrics help to indentify:
     		F1-Score: Provides a harmonic mean of precision and recall, accounting for both metrics and balancing their importance.
     		G-Mean: Computes the geometric mean of sensitivities for each class, providing a better overall picture of performance across all classes.
     		AUC-ROC: Measures the model's ability to discriminate between classes, offering a robust evaluation independent of class distribution.
     		Precision-Recall Curves: Visualize the trade-off between precision and recall across different thresholds, enabling a deeper understanding of the model's performance under various scenarios.

-	- Check Bias and Variance.
+	- Check Bias and Variance:
  		Assess model's bias (error due to assumptions).
   		Assess model's Variance (sensitivity to training data fluctuations).

+	- Model Interpretability and Explainability in Validation:
+ 		Interpretability: It helps identify potential model weaknesses, fostering robustness and reliability. credit-scoring model relies too heavily on a single variable, leading to biased decisions.

+     		Explainability: It builds trust by shedding light on the factors driving the model's decisions. why certain financial behaviors contribute more to the model's risk assessment.

-	- Validation is crucial for selecting the best model, tuning hyperparameters, and ensuring the model can adapt to new situations.
+	- Hyperparameters: Validation is crucial for selecting the best model, tuning hyperparameters, and ensuring the model can adapt to new situations.

-	- Model Interpretability and Explainability in Validation

 ------------------------------------------------------------------------------------------------------------------------